 Submit Any Supplemental Materials

 Faculty and staff members have the option to share supplemental materials regarding their works with the RISE audience.
 Such supplemental materials might include links to publications available online, scans of book covers, and videos.
 (Videos should be no more than 5 minutes in length and accessible to a non-specialist audience.)
-You will receive an e-mail inviting you to submit supplemental materials related to your project once we open up our RISE:2021 Virtual Expo in early March.
+You will receive an e-mail inviting you to submit supplemental materials related to your project once we start collecting and approving abstracts in early March.

 Please join us on April 15!